 Katerina has completed a Bachelor’s degree (Hons) in Social work in Greece, a master’s in Social Work from Edinburgh University and certificate in Child Welfare and Protection from the University of Aberdeen.

-She has worked for over seven years as a Children and Families Social Worker.
-Her training and working experience have given her a good understanding of the number of difficulties that parents can face and she has developed skills to support parents, children, young people and professionals to develop more effective strategies to overcome a variety of challenges and get more satisfaction from their roles.
+She has worked for over several years as a Children and Families Social Worker.
+Her training and working experience have given her a good understanding of the range of difficulties that parents can face and she has developed skills to support parents, children, young people and professionals to develop more effective strategies to overcome a variety of challenges. , Including those caring for children who are affected by childhood and developmental disorders, disability and mental health issues or have experienced trauma.

 Katerina started to study Mindfulness in September 2013 and has trained in Mindfulness, Compassion and Insight practices with the Mindfulness Association.
 She has completed a Masters in Mindfulness (University of Aberdeen) and is certified by the Mindfulness Association to teach the Mindfulness Based Living Course.

-Originally from the beautiful island of Islay, it’s no surprise that I am most relaxed when near the sea or walking in the woods.
-I now enjoy living in Edinburgh, with my partner and son.
-Family is important to me and I love to spend time with my beautiful little granddaughter, enjoying her natural curiosity and exploration of everything around her.
+Originally from the island of Islay, it’s no surprise that I am most relaxed when near the sea or walking in the woods.
+I have now lived in Edinburgh with my partner for the past 10 years.
+Family is important to me and I love to spend time with my beautiful little granddaughter, enjoying her natural curiosity and wonderful imagination.

-I have now used Mindfulness and relaxation practices in my personal and professional life for the past few years and have found them particularly effective in managing anxiety and stress.
-As a parent myself I have found the skills I continue to learn through Mindful and Compassionate Parenting invaluable in managing some of the unpredictable challenges which seem to present themselves fairly often in my life!
+I have used Mindfulness and relaxation practices in my personal and professional life for several years and have found them particularly effective in managing anxiety and stress.
+As a parent myself I have found the skills I continue to learn through Mindful and Compassionate Parenting invaluable in managing some of the unpredictable challenges in family life.

-I will be delighted to have the opportunity to join you on your Mindfulness journey and look forward to meeting you very soon!
+I will be delighted to share our experience of Mindful Parenting with you and look forward to meeting you very soon!
 Jillian x

-Jillian Hart originally trained as a nursery nurse and spent the first part of her career working with young children in Education and Childcare services, initially delivering pre-school education, then supporting and training childcare staff.
+Jillian Hart initially trained as a nursery nurse and spent the first part of her career working with young children in Education and Childcare services, delivering pre-school education then supporting and training childcare staff.

 She gained a Bachelor of Arts degree in Childhood Practice at Glasgow University as a mature student then spent the next several years working in Family Support roles.
 This included working with families